Heroku Ruby Support

 Environment

-The following additional environment variable will be set:
+The following additional environment variable is set:

 RACK_ENV